uk-gov-mirror/companieshouse.web-security-node/README.md

     Defaults to a uuid supplier if not supplied.

-* `createWhenCsrfTokenAbsent` (*boolean*) - whether to generate a new CSRF token if not present in the session.
+- `createWhenCsrfTokenAbsent` (*boolean*) - whether to generate a new CSRF token if not present in the session.
 Only run on non-mutable requests (e.g.
   GET)
-* `headerName` (*string*) - name of the header to check.
+- `headerName` (*string*) - name of the header to check.
 Defaults to `X-CSRF-TOKEN`
-* `parameterName` (*string*) - name of the parameter in the request body to check.
+- `parameterName` (*string*) - name of the parameter in the request body to check.
 Defaults to `_csrf`.

 #### `CsrfProtectionMiddleware` function

 A Request Handler capable of being used as a express Middleware function.
-Its responsibility is checking that all mutable requests include a csrf token which indicates that they originated from the same CHS session and not an CSRF attempt.
+Its responsibility is checking that all mutable requests include a CSRF token which indicates that they originated from the same CHS session and not an CSRF attempt.
 The middleware expects that all mutable requests contain a token which matches a token stored within the CHS session.
 It will add `csrfToken` to